 Suggests that there are 6 requirements that requirement document should satisfy.
-It should
+It should events Purpose of SRS

-- specify only external system behavior - Specify constraints on the implementation. - Be easy to change - Serve as reference tool for system maintainers - Record forethought about the life cycle of the system. - Characterize acceptable responses to undesired events
+- specify only external system behavior - Specify constraints on the implementation. - Be easy to change - Serve as reference tool for system maintainers - Record forethought about the life cycle of the system. - Characterize acceptable responses to undesired